-Treats muscle spasms caused by multiple sclerosis, cerebral palsy, or damage to the brain or spinal cord.
+Treats muscle spasms.
 This medicine is a muscle relaxer.

 Gablofen, Lioresal Intrathecal Refill Kit, Lioresal Intrathecal Screening KitThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to baclofen.

 - Your doctor will prescribe your exact dose.
 Your dose may need to be changed several times in order to find out what works best for you.
 This medicine is given through a needle directly into your spinal cord.

 - You will first be given 1 or 2 test doses, to see if this medicine will work for you.
 A nurse or other trained health professional will give you this test dose in a clinic or hospital.
 You will need to stay for 4 to 8 hours to make sure the medicine does not cause any problems.